TKBrown/Particle-Connectivity-Agent/README.md

 - Upon boot, the Setup() will not be invoked until WiFi connectivity is established - preventing initialization of IO
 - Cloud connection related functions will block execution of the application

 Due to these issues, I built my own class to manage connectivity with the Particle Cloud.
-Basic usage is simple: set the system mode to manual, instantiate the class, and call Update() during loops.
+Basic usage is simple: set the system mode to manual, instantiate the class, and call Process() during loops.

 ```c++